Onimusha 2: Samurai's Destiny: Reception

 Onimusha 2 was a commercial success in Japan, ranking as the 3rd best-selling video game of 2002.
 By April 2002, the game has shipped over a million copies in Japan having faster sales than its predecessor.
 During that year, it was also the third best selling game in the country.
 As of May 2008, it has sold over 1.9 million copies worldwide.
 Capcom VP of Strategic Planning and Business Development Christian Svensson referred to Onimusha 2 and its predecessor as one of their most successful titles, but the staff noted it had poor sales in Europe.
 As a result, they tried appealing to the European fans by adding more Western tones to their next work, Onimusha 3: Demon Siege.

 Before its release, IGN awarded it as the "Best Adventure Game" from E3 2002 for the PlayStation 2.
 Onimusha 2 received praise for its gameplay and presentation.
-On release, Famitsu magazine scored the game a 36 of 40.
 It has been praised for retaining the action elements from its predecessor and adding replay value, but the use of the D-pad rather than the joystick's left analogue to control Jubei has been the subject of criticism as players would have difficulties getting used.
 While Jeremy Jastrab from PALGN praised the new Gift system for motivating the player to explore more, Chandronait from GameSpy was disappointed by the characters' relationships being affected by gifts rather than decisions.
 It has also been criticized for its camera which sometimes makes combat difficult.
 Although IGNs Jeremy Dunhan acknowledged this issue, he noted that there were several improvements over the original game.
 Dunhan summed it up as "bigger, bloodier, and deeper than its predecessor, Onimusha 2: Samurai's Destiny is on many levels the perfect sequel".
 Reviewers also acknowledged the game had a short length despite the new gameplay elements but still found the replay value to favor it.